BramGiesen/arpeggiator_LV2/README.md

 This repository contains an arpeggiator and a MIDI-pattern plugin developed for the MOD platform.

+PLEASE NOTE: The development for the arpeggiator has moved to [this](https://github.com/moddevices/mod-arpeggiator-lv2) repository.
+Please see this repository for the latest versions.

 # Arpeggiator

 The arpeggiator has the following options: